bwagner77/docs-test/function/infrastructure.md

 {: .no_toc }

 **Function Apps** run within an App Service Enviornment (ASE).
-They provide an execution context for running the functions.
-They are managed by the DevOps infrastructure team.
+They provide an execution context for running the functions and are managed by the DevOps infrastructure team.

 **Functions** are the primary concept in Azure Functions.
 A function contains two